Christianity in Kuwait

-Christianity in Kuwait is a minority religion.
+Christianity is the second-largest religion in Kuwait.

 In 2020, there were an estimated 289 Christian Kuwaitis residing in Kuwait, along with an estimated 837,585 non-citizen Christians.
 In total, they make up 17.93% of the population.

 A 2015 study estimates some 350 Christians in Kuwait who are former Muslims.

 Kuwaiti Christians

-Kuwait is the only GCC country besides Bahrain to have a local Christian population who hold citizenship.
+Kuwait and Bahrain are the only Gulf Cooperation Council countries to have a local Christian population who hold citizenship.

 Christian Kuwaitis can be divided into two groups.
 The first group includes the earliest, who were Iraqi Christian (Assyrian and Arab/Antiochian Greek) immigrants and their local-born descendants.
 They have assimilated into Kuwaiti society, like their Muslim counterparts, and tend to speak Arabic with a Kuwaiti dialect; their food and culture are also predominantly Kuwaiti.
 They make up less than a quarter of Kuwait's Christian population.
 The rest (roughly three-quarters) of Christian Kuwaitis make up the second group.
 They are more recent arrivals in the 1950s and 1960s, mostly Kuwaitis of Palestinian ancestry who fled the British Mandatory Palestine due to the 1948 Arab-Israeli war and decided to settle in Kuwait.
 There are also smaller numbers who originally hail from Syria and Lebanon.
 This second group is not as assimilated as the first group, as their food, culture, and Arabic dialect still retain a Levant feel.
 However, they are just as patriotic as the former group, and tend to be proud of their adopted homeland, with many serving in the army, police, civil, and foreign service.
 Most of Kuwait's Christian citizens belong to 12 large families, with the Shammas (from Turkey) and the Shuhaibars (from Palestine) being some of the more prominent ones.

 Although there is a small community of Christian citizens, a law passed in 1981 prevents the naturalization of non-Muslims; however, male citizens who were Christians before 1980 (and male children born to families of such citizens since that date), can transmit their citizenship to their children.

 Traditionally, Eastern Orthodox Christians in Kuwait belong to the jurisdiction of Eastern Orthodox Patriarchate of Antioch and All the East.
 Eastern Orthodox parish in Kuwait was reorganized in 1969 by late metropolitan Constantine Papastephanou of Baghdad and Kuwait (1969-2014), who visited Kuwait on many occasions.
 His successor is Metropolitan Ghattas Hazim of Baghdad and Kuwait (since 2014).
 His official seat remains in Baghdad, but administrative headquarters of the Archdiocese are located in Kuwait.
 Today, Eastern Orthodox parishes in Kuwait are administered by priests Ephrem Toumi and Filimon Saifi.